 Every adult attending Bovay Scout Ranch must follow the policies and procedures and the Guide to Safe Scouting.

 Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at McNair Cub Scout Adventure Camp throughout the year and Resident Camp during July.
 The requirements are stiff; the jobs are demanding; the experience is exhilarating.
 For applications, contact Geno Aguilar.

 - See the refund policy.

 - Yes.
 Please contact Geno Aguilar at 713-756-3304 to place your request 30 days prior to your camping date.

 - What are the leadership requirements?

-- What Health Form do I need to attend Adventure Camp?
+- What health form do I need to bring to Adventure Camp?

 - A copy of the BSA Annual Health and Medical Record (Parts A and B) must be turned in for every participant.